If you would like to enter these awards in 2023, please click on the awards tab above or please contact events@fitwise.co.uk or phone 01506 292 042

 The quality of the oral presentations this year, has as usual been extremely high standard and this made judging both challenging but also pleasurable as well.
 The winner was chosen because they were very eloquent, they met the requirements for the time keeping, and ticked all the boxes on a subject that is very important to all urology nurses up and down the country.

-Presented by Sarah Hillery, BAUN Vice President
+Presented by Kelly Kusinski, BAUN

 People's Choice Award.png